Don’t know how to create a simple database in Excel? In this article, I will show how you can make a database in Excel in just simple 8 steps.

 Step 8: Completing the Database Formatting

 The last and final step is formatting the database columns.
 There are so many tools to format the cells in a database.
-You can work with Cell Styles, you can use the styles under “Format As Table” drop down, and you can work with the commands in the Format Cells dialog box.
-You can use Custom number format.
+You can work with Cell Styles, you can use the styles under the “Format As Table” drop-down, and you can work with the commands in the Format Cells dialog box.
+You can use the Custom number format.
 All these techniques are described in our previous lectures.